Skip to content

 Usage Guide

 Pass the date into the timeago.Parse() function.
-It counts the interval between current datetime and given datetime and returns parsed string in format x time ago.
+It calculates the interval between the current datetime and the given datetime, returning a parsed string in the format x time ago.
 The library can work not only with dates in the past but future dates as well.
 The usage is pretty straight forward.

 Allowed types

-Function timeago.Parse() excepts different types of datetime and returns the result and error.
-The allowed types are:
+The timeago.Parse() function accepts different types of datetime and returns the result and an error.
+The allowed inputs are:

 • Example: 1642607826